Less is More and Even More

-Website design needs to focus on the user behavior.
-With the emergence of social media, people’s browsing habits have changed; they are not the way they were 10 years ago.
+Website design needs to focus on user behaviour.
+With the emergence of social media, people’s browsing habits have changed; they are not the way they were 10 or 20 years ago.
 In those days, everybody browsed websites.
 However, when social media came into the picture, people started browsing social media feeds rather than visiting websites.
 Occasionally, they will click through if they see something interesting.
 Nobody is “visiting websites” anymore!
 We go straight to our point of interest – a specific page or section – gather the information we need and then leave.

 Website design – the invisible work

 The visible layouts on your website only represent a tiny part of the website design process.
-A lot of complex work happens behind the scenes, at the non visible part of the design process.
+A lot of complex and essential work happens behind the scenes, at the non-visible part of the design process.

 Your site’s design has much more to do with structural complexity along with coding standards, than with sophisticated and complex designs.
 Here are the top 5 high priority points to take care of by following up to date and strict professional “best practices” standards:

 How easily can you navigate a site and find your pages on different screen sizes?
 With the Internet of Things (IoT), many devices, not just PCs, laptops, smartphones, and tablets, are being used to access the internet.
 These include wearables, smart TVs, and others.
-Your content will be read in those screens of the different devices.
+Your content will be read on those screens of the different devices.
 So you need to ensure that the navigation is easy and responsive on different screen sizes.
-Having a responsive site not only helps users navigate your site easier, but also contributes to increased engagement and conversions.
+Having a responsive site not only helps users navigate your site easier but also contributes to increased engagement, search engine ranking and conversions.

 Is your site displaying nicely on different screen sizes, are the fonts you use easy to read?
 Are your pages loading fast enough or do you have to wait for heavy supersized images to load for minutes?
 Are the images you are using really optimized for the internet?
 Make sure that your site is super-fast in loading pages regardless of the content it’s loading – be it text, still images, or moving images like videos and animations.

-Is your website secure enough, does it load on HTTPS using a SSL certificate?
-Internet thieves and hackers are becoming smarter by the day – and now they are targeting any website – whether for a giant tech organization or a small ecommerce store.
+Is your website secure enough, does it load on HTTPS using an SSL certificate?
+Internet thieves and hackers are becoming smarter by the day – and now they are targeting any website – whether for a giant tech organization or a small e-commerce store.
 Ensure that your website is secure, regularly updated and backed up (and more importantly make sure your backups are “restorable!) and not at the mercy of hackers if they discover vulnerabilities.

 5. Email deliverability